Campusoft/knowledge_base/architecture/architecture.md

 To identify and select the optimal model(s), architects must understand advantages and disadvantages of each model

+# Monolith

+Types of monoliths

+- modular monolith
+- monolith primarily as a unit of deployment.

+The problem with this is that people tend to be poor at defining module boundaries — more to the point, even if they are good at defining module boundaries, they are not good at having the discipline to maintain those boundaries.

 Modular Monolith with DDD
 https://github.com/kgrzybek/modular-monolith-with-ddd